alainQtec/cliHelper.gemini/README.md

 <!--## A video showing user chatting with the gemini in cli -->
 https://github.com/user-attachments/assets/f0f36752-6a61-4bf0-9bd6-b3ee3906308e

+❯ Note.: The goal of this module is not to be a chatbot, rather it's to provide cmdlets that brings the power of google's gemini to other modules.
+Example: generating names, tags, etc.

 ❯ For more usage read the [docs](/docs/Readme.md).
 Its straightforward!

 #### Features : Work in progress